-As of December 31, 2018 and 2017, the current portion of the tenant improvement allowance payable in accrued and other current liabilities was less than \$0.1 and \$0.1 million, respectively.
-As of December 31, 2018 and 2017, the non-current portion of the tenant improvement allowance payable in other liabilities was \$0.3 million and \$0.4 million, respectively.
+As of December 31, 2019 and 2018, the current portion of the tenant improvement allowance payable in accrued and other current liabilities was less than \$0.1 million and less than \$0.1 million, respectively.
+As of December 31, 2019 and 2018, the non-current portion of the tenant improvement allowance payable in other liabilities was \$0.3 million and \$0.3 million, respectively.